Classic teatime scones

-Pre-heat the oven to 200c/ 400f/ gas mark 6.
+Pre-heat the oven to 200C/180C (fan).
 Line two baking trays with greaseproof paper.

 Put the flour and baking powder into a large mixing bowl, add the butter and rub it into to the flour with your fingers until you create a fine breadcrumb texture.
 Stir in the sugar.

-Crack the eggs into a measuring jug and top up with enough milk to get to 270ml.
+Crack the eggs into a measuring jug and top up with enough milk to reach 270ml.
 Make a well in the centre of the flour mix and pour in the eggs and milk.
-Stir using a dinner knife to start then use your hands to form a rough dough.
-Tip out on to a lightly floured work surface and roll to a rough oblong about 2cm thick.
+Stir using a dinner knife to start, then use your hands to form a rough dough.
+Tip out on to a lightly floured work surface and roll to a rough oblong around 2cm thick.